 After successful completion of this program fellows will be eligible to take the Interventional Pulmonology Certification Exam offered by the American Association for Bronchology and Interventional Pulmonology.

 This fellowship began in 2013.
-It is anticipated that one fellow will complete the program annually.
+Approximately one fellow will complete the program annually.